CloudLabsAI-Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-4-self-hosted-gateway.md

 ![](../../assets/images/apim-app-gateway-test-1.png)

-- Use a tool like [Postman](https://www.postman.com/) to test the API ... should see the random color appear in the response and this confirms everything is working properly
+- Use Postman to test the API, you can find the postman shortcut on the desktop... should see the random color appear in the response and this confirms everything is working properly
-- If tested with a browser, then a warning needs to be accepted to proceed - this is because trusted TLS certificates have not been set up
+- If tested with a browser, then a warning needs to be accepted to proceed - this is because trusted TLS certificates have not been set up Diagnostics for the API call will be logged by the container.

 ![](../../assets/images/apim-app-gateway-test-2.png)

-Diagnostics for the API call will be logged by the container.

 ![](../../assets/images/apim-app-gateway-test-3.png)